-Once you are at your Dashboard, click on the course you are teaching.
+Once you are at your Dashboard, click on name of the course you are teaching.
 This will take you to the home page for that course.
 Scroll down past the Course Description, Program Outcomes and Course Learning Outcomes to the "Course Resources" section.
 Near the bottom of this section is a link called "Faculty Start Here Guide."
 Click on the link and follow the instructions to prepare for your course.

-In the "Faculty Start Here" guide, are a number of links that take you directly to specific sections within the ADP Faculty Resources block (described above).
-One of the most important links is to the "Course Launch Checklist."
+In the "Faculty Start Here Guide," is a link that takes you directly to the ADP Faculty Resources page (described above).
+One of the most important documents on this page is the "Course Launch Checklist."
 This checklist provides you with a comprehensive list of items to prepare before making the course visible.